cytoscape/py4cytoscape/doc/concepts.rst

 While py4cytoscape provides hundreds of functions, there are still many Cytoscape operations for which py4cytoscape does not provide an equivalent function.
-However, it provides mechanisms for you to write your own functions that invoke many of these Cytoscape operations.
+However, it *does* provide mechanisms for you to write your own functions that can invoke many of these Cytoscape operations.

 The complete list of invokable Cytoscape operations (either in py4cytoscape or not)